REGISTRATION IS NOW OPEN.

 There is no way of overstating this: the food at Casa Temictli is EXQUISITE.
 This is food as an art form.

 Participants fly to Mexico City International Airport (MEX).
-Tepoztlán is a 90-minute ride from Mexico City airport (see Google map) and airport transfer to/from Casa Temictli can be arranged for a modest cost.
+Tepoztlán is a 90-minute ride from Mexico City airport (see Google map) and airport transfer to/from Casa Temictli can be arranged for a modest cost and shared with other participants, provided flights arrive at similar times.

 There are four bedrooms in Casa Temictli (see photos below, plus the video tour at the bottom of this page), the home of our hosts, Janet Dawson and Doug Clark, and the setting of the retreat.
 There is also overflow accommodation at a beautiful boutique hotel a 3-minute walk from Casa Temictli, as well as a BUDGET family-run hotel just around the corner.
 Regardless of your accommodation choice, all meals will be enjoyed together and EVERYONE is welcome to make use of all facilities at Casa Temictli, including the pool, wifi, grounds, writing tables.